 The initial service was voluntary, with the passengers simply reimbursing the fuel cost to the driver.
 However, as the needs of the group grew, so too did their concerns about the risk of litigation if there was an accident.
 This led to the group making a submission for funding to create a formal transport service for people with disabilities to get to medical appointments.

-LANDS was officially rebranded to TransitCare Ltd in 2012 to better reflect the organisation’s service offering and future plans.
+LANDS was officially rebranded to TransitCare Ltd in 2012 to better reflect the organisation’s service offerings and future plans.

-From our humble beginnings, a lot of hard work and the many people who gave selflessly of their time, the company has grown into Southeast Queensland’s leading Community Transport Service.
+From our humble beginnings, a lot of hard work and the many people who gave selflessly of their time, the company has grown into one of Queensland’s leading community transport services.

 BA, LLB, Grad.
 Dip Mgt, FAICD, FAIM, FFIN, FGIA, FCIS, Member Law Society of Queensland